Tax Law & Charitable Gifts

 The 2022 limitation on cash deductions for charitable contributions is 60% of adjusted gross income.
 If you can afford to forego the income, help grow your parish, school, ministries or the diocese.
 Tax treatment of gifts of non-cash gifts is different.

-The estate and gift tax exclusion is $12.06 million per person for 2022.
-If you have a high net worth and have provided for your heirs, your assets can help sustain your parish, school, ministries or the diocese.
+The estate and gift tax exclusion is $12.06 million per person for 2022 and $12.92 in 2023.
+If you have a high net worth and have provided for your heirs, your assets can help sustain your parish, school, ministries, or the diocese.

 Give assets excluded from taxable income